The Stooges: Legacy

+The band was championed by music journalist Lester Bangs: his piece "Of Pop and Pies and Fun" for Creem Magazine was published about the time of the Stooges' second album, Fun House.
+Another music journalist, Legs McNeil, was especially fond of Iggy and the Stooges and championed them in many of his writings.

+In August 1995, all three Stooges albums were included in British music magazine Mojo's influential "100 Greatest Albums of All Time" feature.
+Fun House was placed the highest, at 16.
+In 2004, Rolling Stone ranked the Stooges No. 78 on their list of 100 of the most influential artists of the past 50 years.

+Covers

 Joan Jett covered "I Wanna Be Your Dog" for her platinum 1988 album, Up Your Alley.
 The first album by British punk band the Damned, Damned Damned Damned, concluded with "I Feel Alright", a cover of the Stooges' "1970" under its accepted alternate title.
 In 1982, the Birthday Party released Drunk on the Pope's Blood, a live EP with a version of "Loose".
 On multiple occasions, the Birthday Party performed entire sets of Stooges covers.
 Their live version of "Fun House" can be found on their live album, Live 1981–82.
 Sonic Youth covered "I Wanna Be Your Dog" on 1983's Confusion Is Sex.
 English space rock group Spacemen 3 covered "Little Doll" on their 1986 album Sound of Confusion.
 Uncle Tupelo covered "I Wanna Be Your Dog", although they did not release it while they were active.
 In 1993, Guns N' Roses covered the song "Raw Power" on their album The Spaghetti Incident?
 The Red Hot Chili Peppers recorded a cover of "Search and Destroy" during the sessions for Blood Sugar Sex Magik; the song appeared on the B-side of the "Give It Away" single, and later on the Iggy Pop tribute album We Will Fall, the compilation albums Under the Covers and The Beavis and Butt-Head Experience, and the compilation EP Rock & Roll Hall of Fame Covers EP.
 They also played "I Wanna Be Your Dog" live.
 Soundgarden covered "Search and Destroy" on their live album Live on I-5.
 Thrash metal band Slayer cover "I Wanna Be Your Dog" on their 1996 cover album Undisputed Attitude (naming it "I'm Gonna Be Your God").
 Rage Against the Machine covered the song "Down on the Street" on their 2000 album, Renegades.
 In 2007, R.E.M. performed "I Wanna Be Your Dog" with Patti Smith in their induction to the Rock and Roll Hall of Fame.

-In August 1995, all three Stooges albums were included in British music magazine Mojo's influential "100 Greatest Albums of All Time" feature.
-Fun House was placed the highest, at 16.

 The Stooges' "Search and Destroy" was featured in Harmonix's Guitar Hero II for the PlayStation 2.

-In 2004, Rolling Stone ranked the Stooges No. 78 on their list of 100 of the most influential artists of the past 50 years.

-Layne Staley, of Alice in Chains, said that he was a big fan of The Stooges.

 Emanuel covered "Search and Destroy" on the Tony Hawk's American Wasteland soundtrack.

 In 2009, Cage the Elephant gave away a free cover version of "I Wanna Be Your Dog" on their website if users registered with their mailing list service.

-Slash, of Guns N' Roses, included their self-titled debut amongst his favorite studio albums.

-Peter Hook included their live album Metallic K.O. amongst his favorite albums.